Skip to main content

 --size 100GiB \

 name, size, and location are required arguments.
-The location can be either "us-northcentral1" or "us-east1".
+The block-size can be either 512B or 4096B (default).
 When attaching a disk to a VM, the disk must be in the same location as the VM.

 Once the disk is created above we can attach and the disk to an instance.
 In both cases the instance must be in the stopped state.